 The act further caps the protected amount of time to 14 years, depending on the approval delay time frame.
 This ensures the patent holder can assume profitability before generic drug companies move into the picture.

 Another way to extend a drug patent is through research on children.
 Any drug intended for use in children is automatically granted a six-month extension.
 Known as the pediatric exclusivity extension, this loophole can be used only twice.

 Other Methods to Secure a Drug Patent Extension

-While the Hatch-Waxman Act provides a standard for drug patent extension, it isn't the only way pharmaceutical companies can extend the patient's life.
+While the Hatch-Waxman Act provides a standard for drug patent extension, it isn't the only way pharmaceutical companies can extend the patent's life.
 These other methods are often referred to as "evergreening."

 The most common way companies do this is by getting additional patents on a new formulation of a drug that has the same benefits and treats the same illness as the older drug.
 In some instances, this may not even mean a total overhaul of the drug formula.
 Instead, the new drug might simplify the administration and dosage of the drug.
 Common examples may include an extended-release formula or a rapid-release formula.

 A drug can also garner a three-year extension of the patent if the manufacturer can prove it works for other types of illnesses or in certain circumstances.
 One of the most interesting cases of this method of evergreening involved an anti-diabetes drug called Glucophage.
-The company took advantage of the pediatric exclusivity extension, then poured their research in developing the XR version of the original.
+The company took advantage of the pediatric exclusivity extension, then poured their research into developing the XR version of the original.
 This translated into $3 billion in additional sales, thanks to a three-year patent extension.

 If you need help with drug patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.